-Most commonly found in games, the PTP model allows you to use the product but at a reduced rate, normally there will be some kind of value in the product which depletes during activity, you can wait for this to recharge over a period of time or pay to recharge immediately and continue playing.
+Most commonly found in games, the PTP model allows you to use the product but at a reduced rate.
+Normally there will be some kind of value in the product which depletes during activity.
+You can wait for this to recharge over a period of time or pay to recharge immediately and continue playing.
 An example of this is in games such as CSR Racing whereby you expend fuel each time you race.
 The fuel automatically refills over a long period of time however those of us who are impatient can make a payment to continue playing immediately.
-This can lead to large amounts of revenue as it is a recurring payment and not a single one-off.
+This is one of the most profitable apps because it can lead to large amounts of revenue in the form of recurring payment and not a single one-off.
 You will need to work out a suitable mechanic for the refill so as not to fall into the Pay To Win category.

-This model is rarely used but is the model by which you offer your product free to your users and ask them for a voluntary donation for using it.
-Usually they can set the amount they wish to pay, however this is a grey area with regards to what Apple will class as an in-app payment and what they won’t, which is primarily why you won’t see it all that often.If you are looking to drive revenue but in a ecological and fair way then you can opt for this model however it makes a very big assumption about the generosity of our human nature, and that assumption isn’t always correct.
+This model for making money from apps is rarely used but is the model by which you offer your product free to your users and ask them for a voluntary donation for using it.
+Usually they can set the amount they wish to pay.
+However, this is a grey area with regards to what Apple will class as an in-app payment and what they won’t.
+It is primarily why you won’t see it all that often for iOS apps.
+How much do apps like this make?
+Well, If you are looking to drive revenue but in an ecological and fairway then you can opt for this model.
+However, it makes a very big assumption about the generosity of our human nature, and that assumption isn’t always correct.